Bulletin Announcement: DuBois

 Use this in your 05/11/2025 bulletin

-Today’s gospel reminds us to be shepherds for our children who depend on us to be their guides and role models.
+Today’s gospel reminds us to be shepherds for our children, who depend on us to be their guides and role models.
 Where are we leading them?
-When they “hear our voice” what message do they hear?
+When they “hear our voice,” what message do they receive?

 A Family Perspective 5-18-2025